-There may be a feeling of numbress of the lower abdomen and breast that will subside with time.
+There may be a feeling of numbness of the lower abdomen and breast that will subside with time.
 The reconstructed breast may regain some sensation over time.

 Red discoloration of the incisions may occur if there is significant swelling, especially in the area of the sutures.
-This will resolve when as the incisions heal.
+This will resolve as the incisions heal.

 Constipation is common after any operation, and is secondary to the anesthetic, pain medication and dehydration.
 Please stay well hydrated and use the recommended stool softener and/or laxative until bowels return to normal.
+It will help avoid this if you are able to stop the narcotics quickly after the operation.